eyao600/Rapid-LLM/configs/model-config/adding_new_models.md

-The hf_to_config.py utility can be used to convert a Hugging Face model config.json into a DeepFlow LLM YAML config.
+The hf_to_config.py utility can be used to convert a Hugging Face model config.json into a RAPID-LLM LLM YAML config.

 Usage:
 ```